redhat-developer/try-in-dev-spaces-browser-extension/CONTRIBUTING.md

 ```
 xcrun safari-web-extension-converter /path/to/dist/folder
 ```
-2. In the Xcode project, set the build target to `Try in Web IDE (macOS)` and start the build by pressing ▶.
+2. In the Xcode project, set the build target to `Try in Dev Spaces (macOS)` and start the build by pressing ▶.

 ![Step 2](./images/safari/step-2.png)